dafny-lang/dafny/docs/_includes/Statements.md

 ### Failure returns and exceptions

-The `:-` mechanism for exceptional returns is like the exceptions used in other programming languages, with some similarities and differences.
+The `:-` mechanism like the exceptions used in other programming languages, with some similarities and differences.

  * There is essentially just one kind of 'exception' in Dafny, the variations of the failure-compatible data type.
  * Exceptions are passed up the call stack whether or not intervening methods are aware of the possibility of an exception, that is, whether or not the intervening methods have declared that they throw exceptions.
-Not so in Dafny: a failure is passed up the call stack only if each caller has a failure-compatible first out-parameter, is itself called in a `:-=` statement, and returns a value that responds true to `IsFailure()`.
+Not so in Dafny: a failure is passed up the call stack only if each caller has a failure-compatible first out-parameter, is itself called in a `:-` statement, and returns a value that responds true to `IsFailure()`.
  * All methods that contain failure-return callees must explicitly handle those failures using either `:-` statements or using `:=` statements with a LHS to receive the failure value.